ryanmccloy/The-Wild-Oasis/README.md

 Email: tester@tester.com
 Password: testtest

-This project used Vite and React, along with React Router, React Query, and styled components.
+This project used Vite and React, along with React Router, React Query, Supabase, and styled components.

 It is an application for a hotel to check guests in and out, view bookings, view and edit cabins, and see an overview of statistics.